gotrash/theme/site/content/docs/5.3/utilities/borders.md

 {{< added-in "5.2.0" >}}

-Bootstrap `border-{color}` utilities are generated with Sass using CSS variables.
+GoTrash Theme `border-{color}` utilities are generated with Sass using CSS variables.
 This allows for real-time color changes without compilation and dynamic alpha transparency changes.

 ### How it works